AusClimateService/bias-correction-data-release/catalogue.md

 This collection contains data from Regional Climate Models (RCMs) contributing to the Coordinated Regional Downscaling Experiment under the Coupled Model Intercomparison Project phase 6 (CORDEX-CMIP6) for Australasia, processed in a convenient form for applied users.

-Data for several commonly used surface variables and three model experiments (an historical experiment and two Shared Socioeconomic Pathway experiments) have been regridded to a regular 0.05 degree (~5km) latitude-longitude grid across Australia and then calibrated against two different observational datasets using two different bias correction methods.
+Data for several commonly used surface variables and three model experiments (an historical experiment and two Shared Socioeconomic Pathway experiments) have been regridded from the native RCM resolution of ~10-20 km to a regular 0.05 degree (~5km) latitude-longitude grid across Australia and then calibrated against two different observational datasets using two different bias correction methods.

 The collection is useful for analysis of future climate change scenarios for Australia where CORDEX-CMIP6 is an appropriate data source and the application requires data to statistically match observed/reanalysis datasets – including analysis of changes in the variables included, indices derived from these variables (including indices with absolute thresholds) and downstream modelling of areas such as hydrology, agriculture, environmental suitability, fire risk and more.